What Does That Even Mean

-Meander, edge to edge pantograph, custom quilting – do these terms confuse you?
-Don’t worry, you are not alone.
-There is a lot to learn in the quiltmaking process, and these are all rather specialized terms that have confused many new quilters.
-Let’s take a closer look.samples
+Meander, edge to edge pantograph, and custom quilting—do these terms confuse you?
+You’re not alone; many new quilters find these specialized terms challenging.
+There’s a lot to learn in the quilt-making process!
+Let’s take a closer look.

 Meander Quilting